phocks/api-1/client/README.md

 ## Usage

-This application may be used in the same was as [`megalodon`](https://github.com/h3poteto/megalodon).
+This application may be used in the same way as [`megalodon`](https://github.com/h3poteto/megalodon).

 Initialize the client with the following code: